-Many media outlets cite the official unemployment rate—the Bureau of Labor Statistics’ U-3 unemployment rate—when reporting on the recovery in the jobs market.
-This rate stood at 5.0 percent in December 2007 (the first month of the recession) and rose to a high of 10.0 percent in October 2009; it has since fallen to 5.0 percent with the latest numbers.
+Many media outlets cite the official unemployment rate — the Bureau of Labor Statistics’ U-3 unemployment rate — when reporting on the recovery in the jobs market.
+This rate stood at 5.0 percent in December 2007 (the first month of the recession) and rose to a high of 10.0 percent in October 2009; it has since fallen to 4.7 percent with the latest numbers.
 Relative to its peak, the unemployment rate has made up all of the ground lost between December 2007 and October 2009.
 However, there are good reasons to think that the unemployment rate overstates the degree of recovery in the job market.
 This series of five measures provide insights on employment and unemployment that aren’t captured by the official unemployment rate.

-- three measures worsened (Jobless Rate, Involuntary Part-Time Employment, Long-Term Unemployment);
+three measures improved (Jobless Rate, Involuntary Part-Time Employment, Long-Term Unemployment); and

-- one measure was unchanged (Prime-Age EPOP Ratio).
+one measure were essentially unchanged (Prime-Age EPOP Ratio);

 The jobless rate takes account of all Americans who say they would like a job, regardless of whether they are classified as "unemployed" or not.